-- Nettings: stretching nets over crops or bushes can stop unwelcomed birds picking the fruit
+- Nettings: stretching nets over crops or bushes can stop unwelcomed birds from picking the fruit

 These and more innovative approaches are great ways to keep pests away from your field.

-Pesticides are the last group of the integrated pest management methods.
+Pesticides are the last group of integrated pest management methods.
 When other components don’t work, chemical pest control takes place.
-They are usually much more powerful and effective but on the other hand, can pose risk to health.
+They are usually much more powerful and effective but, on the other hand, can pose a risk to health.
 We can divide the pesticides into the following groups according to the type of pest they eradicate:

 - Insecticides against insects;